A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Abstract

 \section{Abstract}

-In recent years, the notion of ``the right to be forgotten" (RTBF) has evolved into a fundamental element of data privacy regulations, affording individuals the ability to request the removal of their personal data from digital records.
-Consequently, given the extensive adoption of data-intensive machine learning (ML) algorithms and increasing concerns for personal data privacy protection, the concept of machine unlearning (MU) has gained considerable attention.
-MU empowers an ML model to selectively eliminate sensitive or personally identifiable information it acquired during the training process.
-Evolving from the foundational principles of MU, federated unlearning (FU) has emerged to confront the challenge of data erasure within the domain of federated learning (FL) settings.
-This empowers the FL model to unlearn an FL client or identifiable information pertaining to the client while preserving the integrity of the decentralized learning process.
-Nevertheless, unlike traditional MU, the distinctive attributes of federated learning introduce specific challenges for FU techniques.
-These challenges lead to the need for tailored design when designing FU algorithms.
-Therefore, this comprehensive survey delves into the techniques, methodologies, and recent advancements in federated unlearning.
-It provides an overview of fundamental concepts and principles, evaluates existing federated unlearning algorithms, reviews optimizations tailored to federated learning, engages in discussions regarding practical applications, along with an assessment of their limitations, and outlines promising directions for future research.
+In recent years, the notion of ``the right to be forgotten" (RTBF) has become a crucial aspect of data privacy for digital trust and AI safety, requiring the provision of mechanisms that support the removal of personal data of individuals upon their requests.
+Consequently, machine unlearning (MU) has gained considerable attention which allows an ML model to selectively eliminate identifiable information.
+Evolving from MU, federated unlearning (FU) has emerged to confront the challenge of data erasure within federated learning (FL) settings, which empowers the FL model to unlearn an FL client or identifiable information pertaining to the client.
+Nevertheless, the distinctive attributes of federated learning introduce specific challenges for FU techniques.
+These challenges necessitate a tailored design when developing FU algorithms.
+While various concepts and numerous federated unlearning schemes exist in this field, the unified workflow and tailored design of FU are not yet well understood.
+Therefore, this comprehensive survey delves into the techniques and methodologies in FU providing an overview of fundamental concepts and principles, evaluating existing federated unlearning algorithms, and reviewing optimizations tailored to federated learning.
+Additionally, it discusses practical applications and assesses their limitations.
+Finally, it outlines promising directions for future research.